 In order to have a set of Standards that will be truly useful and which will not flounder during their initial adoption period or during their use, the commentators have suggested several steps to follow which appear to improve the chances of success.
-Suggested adoption steps and the best form for the standards booklet, and, in a general way, for each Standard, are discussed in the next chapter.
+These adoption steps and the best form for the standards booklet, and each Standard, to follow are discussed in the next chapter.